-In this essay, Beatriz Colomina explores concepts of cultural, social and biological perception and relation in the architectural work of Adolf Loos and Le Corbusier.
-The interior and exterior designs of specific architectural works are presented to the reader under the guise of a “detective stories” built on the “evidence” of extant photography, architectural drawings and writings.
-Some of the important themes are: architectural framing, interior versus exterior, cladding, the gaze, mirrors, windows, boundaries and gender.
+In this essay, Beatriz Colomina explores the concepts of cultural, social and biological perception in the architectural work of Adolf Loos and Le Corbusier.
+She presents her research as a "detective story," using historical photographs and drawings to investigate these themes.
+This essay also explores concepts such as architectural framing, interior versus exterior, cladding, the gaze, mirrors, windows, boundaries and gender.
 Psychoanalytic theory a la Freud and Lacan is the main tool used for unlocking these architectural "mysteries."
-We also hear several times from Walter Benjamin.
+The ideas of Walter Benjamin figure prominently.

 How does this essay relate to scenography?

 Perhaps a more plausible title for this essay would have been "Theatricality and Space," or better, "Theatricality and the Architectural Work of Adolf Loos and Le Corbusier."
 One main idea in this essay is the "domestic drama" latent in both the architecture itself and the photography of it.
-A photograph leaves clues ("stage props"), like an open interior door, a scarf on the back of a chair or an ashtray, of human habitation and the related narratives.
-Space is layered with suspense.
-This is a development of the theatrical and filmic concept of mise en scène, and also relates specifically to ideas of narrative and dramatic tension as presented by thinkers and theater practitioners such as Robert Edmond Jones and Konstantin Stanislavski.
+Colomina asserts that a photograph leaves clues ("stage props"), like an open interior door, a scarf on the back of a chair or an ashtray.
+Space is layered with suspense, she suggests.
+This is a development of the theatrical and filmic concept of mise en scène, and also relates specifically to ideas of dramatic tension as presented by thinkers and theater practitioners such as Robert Edmond Jones and Konstantin Stanislavski.
 Colomina often refers to a "theater box" and the spectator/performer relationship in her analysis.
 Her discussion of windows and mirrors directly relates to scenographic notions of composition, aspect ratio, void and place.
-At one point she references Pirandello.
+At one point she references the playwright Pirandello.

-One idea that percolates at the surface of this essay (but isn't stated outright) is that the chronological development of these architectural works mirrors the development of the audience and spectator relationship in theatrical space as it goes from a proscenium staging (Loos' Steiner and Moller houses) to theatre-in-the-round (Loos' project for a house for Josephine Baker) to film (Le Corbusier's Villa Savoye).
+One idea in this essay that might be particularly interesting to students of theatrical design is the chronological development of the architectural works in the essay which mirrors the development of the audience and spectator relationship in theatrical space as it goes from a proscenium staging (Loos' Steiner and Moller houses) to theatre-in-the-round (Loos' project for a house for Josephine Baker) to film (Le Corbusier's Villa Savoye).